-The Code of Practice requires a school to admit all pupils who have a Statement of Special Educational Need or where it is has been requested by parents as their school preference and named by the Local Authority (LA).
+The Code of Practice requires a school to admit pupils who have an Education and Health Care Plan, where it is has been requested by parents as their school preference and named by the Local Authority (LA).

-The LA must comply with this request and name the school in the Statement/EHC plan unless:
+The LA must comply with this request and name the school in the EHCP unless:

-- a) it would be unsuitable for the age, ability, aptitude or SEND of the child; or - b) the attendance/inclusion of the child would be incompatible with the efficient education of others at the school or the efficient use of resources.
+a) it would be unsuitable for the age, ability, aptitude or SEND of the child; or b) the attendance/inclusion of the child would be incompatible with the efficient education of others at the school or the efficient use of resources.

-LAs will work closely with Academy schools so that any decisions on placement for a pupil with a Statement or Education Health and Care Plan reflect the individual circumstances of each child and the school.
-This will include guidance on making any reasonable adjustments and signposting to training and guidance available, including support from our Local Authority's Special schools.
+LAs will work closely with Academy schools so that any decisions on placement for a pupil with an Education Health and Care Plan reflect the individual circumstances of each child and the school.
+This will include guidance on making any reasonable adjustments and signposting to training and guidance available, including support from our Local Authority's Special schools and Hub support system.
 The SENDCO in collaboration with parents and other key agencies will ensure appropriate provision is in place to support pupils with SEND entering the school.